daanzu/py-silero-vad-lite/README.md

 # Silero VAD Lite

+**ATTENTION: Not ready for public use yet.**

 Silero VAD Lite is a lightweight Python wrapper for the Silero Voice Activity Detection (VAD) model using ONNX Runtime.
 This package provides a simple interface to use the Silero VAD model without the need for the full ONNX Runtime Python package.

+For more information, you can visit the [original Silero VAD repository](https://github.com/snakers4/silero-vad).

 ## Installation